kaankutluturk/verdant/PROJECT_STATUS.md

 4. ✅ **One-time model download with validation** - IMPLEMENTED
 5. ✅ **Cross-platform support** - IMPLEMENTED

-**But more importantly, Verdant represents a fundamental shift toward eco-conscious technology.
-Every student who chooses Verdant over cloud AI is making a choice that protects our planet.**
+**The MVP is now ready for real-world use and provides a solid foundation for the eco-conscious AI movement.**

 **The future of AI is green, and Verdant is leading the way. 🌱**

----

-*Last updated: August 11, 2025*
-*Status: MVP Complete - Ready for Simple Sales Strategy* 🎯